K. I. Sawyer Air Force Base

-K. I. Sawyer Air Force Base is a decommissioned United States Air Force (USAF) installation in Marquette County, Michigan, south of the city of Marquette.
-Near the center of Michigan's Upper Peninsula, the base operated for nearly forty years and closed in 1995.
+K. I. Sawyer Air Force Base is a decommissioned United States Air Force (USAF) installation in Marquette County, Michigan, south of Marquette.
+Near the center of Michigan's Upper Peninsula, the base operated for nearly 40 years and closed in 1995.
 The county airport, Marquette Sawyer Regional Airport, now occupies a portion of the base and has scheduled airline flights and some general aviation activity.

 The area of the former base is now an unincorporated community and census-designated place (CDP) for statistical purposes.
 The CDP is known as K. I. Sawyer and had a population of 3,064 at the 2020 census, up from 2,624 in 2010.
-It is located within Forsyth Township and West Branch Township about 16 mi south of the city of Marquette.
+It is located within Forsyth Township and West Branch Township.

 History

 The origins of K. I. Sawyer Air Force Base begin in the mid-1930s when Kenneth Ingalls Sawyer (1884–1944), a civil engineer and Marquette County road commissioner, desired to build an airport which would aid the development of the Marquette area.
 The one factor which most likely influenced the establishment and final location of the airport was the growing mining industry in the local area.
 As the demand for iron ore increased, the need for travel increased.
-By 1937, air service became a necessity, and county airport was built between Marquette and Negaunee.
+By 1937, air service became a necessity, and a county airport was built in Negaunee Township.

-The population of the area continued to grow, and by 1940, Sawyer realized the new Negaunee airport could not handle the ever-increasing demands.
-In 1941, the superintendent of the county highway department stepped out of his role and presented a plan for a new airport.
-The most significant landmarks on his proposed site were a hill of sand and a wealth of blueberry patches.
+The population of the area continued to grow, and in 1941 Sawyer presented a plan for a new airport to handle the ever-increasing demands.
 The board agreed with the idea.
 Shortly thereafter, the United States was drawn into World War II.
-Local concern for the protection of the Great Lakes inter-lake navigation locks named Soo Locks at the trans-border area of Sault Ste.
-Marie prompted area citizens to propose that the U.S. Army Air Forces take over the new airfield.
+Local concern for the protection of the Great Lakes and the Soo Locks prompted citizens to propose that the U.S. Army Air Forces take over the new airfield.
 At that time, the proposal was shelved.